 Reducing emissions is one small part of sustainability.
 It encompasses people and places, and our charitable arm, Clarion Futures, is investing £150 million in our communities over the next decade, in what is one of Britain’s biggest social investment programmes.
 This work is focused on helping people into work or training, developing digital skills, and assisting people in managing their money and staying out of debt.

 Rob Lane, Group Commercial Services director, said: “Creating truly sustainable communities where people can thrive is at the core of our mission.”

 We were Britain’s first housing association to adopt the Certified Sustainable Housing Label, which incorporates 30 social and environmental criteria linked to the UN’s Sustainable Development Goals.
+Ritterwald Consulting, which awards the label, has ranked us in the highest possible category for social and corporate governance factors and scored us very highly on our environmental performance.
 And our Sustainable Housing Finance Framework provides a structure for our investment in sustainability.